 You’ll travel over the BoardWalk parking lot, and past the BoardWalk Convention Center,

-Next you will glide behind the France Pavilion and then arrive at Epcot’s International Gateway.
+Next you will glide behind the France Pavilion and then arrive at EPCOT’s International Gateway.

-Travel time on this route minus any brief pauses is roughly: Caribbean Beach to Riviera – 3 minutes, Riviera to Epcot – 8 minutes
+Travel time on this route minus any brief pauses is roughly: Caribbean Beach to Riviera – 3 minutes, Riviera to EPCOT – 8 minutes

 The Hollywood Studios Line –Â This route runs counter clockwise, boarding on its right side and arrivals on the left.